appellj/nuntius-bot/README.md

 ```
 In the `method` scope we define to which text we need to respond.
 Each `(.*)` is
 an argument.
 The keys meaning are:
-  * `human_command`: An example on how user input should be.
+  * `human_command`: An example of how user input should be.
   * `description`: Describing what the command will do.
-  * `callback`: The callback which will be invoked with the argument you excpect
+  * `callback`: The callback which will be invoked with the argument you expect
   to receive.

 ### Conversation task
-Let's look first on the code and explain how to write the plugin:
+Let's look first at the code and explain how to write the plugin:
 ```php
 <?php